pistell/Leaflet.DumbMGRS/README.md

 1. A Grid Zone Designator - 1 million by 1 million meter grid.
 The GZD is outlined in red and has a grid label in the center of it.
 This actually works as I intended it to.
 See class GZD in index.js for the code.

 2. A 100K grid - 100k by 100k meter grid.
 This is filled with bugs and inefficient code.
-See constructor function Grid100K in index.js for the code.

 3. A 1000M grid - 1000m by 1000m grid.
-I have a working version of this in the grid1000meters.js file

 ## Issues